Pollutant Information: Dioxins (PCDD/F)

 Category: Air pollutants

 Dioxins and furans (PCDD/F) are often simply referred to as 'dioxins'.
-Emissions of dioxins have declined by 87% over the period 1990 to 2017.
+Emissions of dioxins have declined by 87% over the period 1990 to 2018.
 Dioxins can arise from any high temperature process where chlorine is present in any form.
-One of the largest sources of dioxins emissions in the past has been municipal solid waste (MSW) incineration; however, emissions from this source have fallen by 99.9% between 1990 and 2017, driven by the introduction of limits on the concentration of dioxins allowed in waste gases from these processes.
-Municipal Solid Waste (MSW) incinerators not meeting the requirements closed in the period leading up to December 1996, and emissions from the sector were significantly reduced from then on.
-Plants dedicated to burning MSW or incinerating other wastes contributed around 45% of UK dioxin emissions in 1990 but only 0.4% of emissions in 2017.
-Emissions from petrol road vehicles have also decreased significantly – by 99% between 1990 and 2017.
+One of the largest sources of dioxins emissions in the past has been municipal solid waste (MSW) incineration; however, during the 1990s the use of MSW incineration to generate energy increased leading to the emissions being reported under energy generation rather than municipal waste incineration.
+This means that the dioxins emissions from municipal waste incineration alone has dropped to 0 since 2001.
+During the same period, limits on the concentration of dioxins allowed in waste gases from these processes were introduced leading to a 75% reduction in total dioxins emissions between 1990 and 2001.
+Since 2001, dioxins emissions have continued to fall with the total 2018 emissions being 46% lower than the 2001 figure.
+Emissions from petrol road vehicles have also decreased significantly – by 99% between 1990 and 2018.
 Emissions from road transport are associated with compounds previously added to leaded petrol.
 Consequently, the emissions of dioxins decrease in line with lead emissions from the Road Transport sector.

-In recent years, the main sources of dioxins have been domestic combustion of solid fuels like wood and coal (34% of UK emissions in 2017), accidental fires and small-scale burning of waste such as on garden bonfires and on bonfire night (21%) and steel production (13%).
+In recent years, the main sources of dioxins have been domestic combustion of solid fuels like wood and coal (37% of UK emissions in 2018), accidental fires and small-scale burning of waste such as on garden bonfires and on bonfire night (20%) and iron and steel production (13%).

 Time series graph